openvinotoolkit/openvino_notebooks/notebooks/259-pix2struct-docvqa/README.md

 - Test model inference
 - Launch interactive demo

-As the result, will be created inference pipeline which accepts image of the document and question aboit it and generates answer for given question.
+As the result, will be created inference pipeline which accepts image of the document and question about it and generates answer for given question.
 The result of running demonstration shown bellow:

 ![](https://user-images.githubusercontent.com/29454499/276283074-df7464e6-8293-4c6c-8f77-8e95d8f94c11.png)